signorpipo/wle-pp/README.md

   - Debug Draw
     * easily draw some debug object in the scene using functions like `PP.myDebugVisualManager.drawLine`, `PP.myDebugVisualManager.drawArrow` or `PP.myDebugVisualManager.drawRaycast`
 	* this is also available in a non debug mode by using `PP.myVisualManager`, even though the quick draw methods like `drawLine` are not available
-  - Debug Function Calls Counter
+  - Debug Functions Performance Analyzer
-    * let you specify a class or an object instance and count all the calls that are being made on its functions
+    * let you specify a class or an object instance and count all the calls that are being made on its functions as for its total execution time
   - Console VR
     * a tool that let you see the console even when u are inside the VR session
   - Easy Tune